-The Cooler, released in 2003, may have slipped under many people’s radar, and yet it was nominated for an Oscar and has won numerous awards.
+The Cooler, released in 2003 8 years after the movie Casino, may have slipped under many people’s radar, and yet it was nominated for an Oscar and has won numerous awards.
 Sitting nicely in the crime and drama genre, it also incorporates elements of fantasy and romance, making it an odd but entertaining movie, certainly worth a watch.

 The storyline centres around Bernie Lootz, known as a person with absolutely no luck in Las Vegas, a long time loser whose atrocious luck is apparently contagious.
 This brings him to the attention of the mobster gambling houses, who use him to ruin any high roller’s success.
 However, things change dramatically when he gains a share of “Lady Luck”, having fallen head over heels for a beautiful employee, throwing the situation in to reverse.
 The casino boss hopes to destroy the love affair with ruthless and increasingly violent actions, leading to a thrilling climax.